 While the workload remains the same during the crisis, how that work gets done (and even delivered) are different.
 (And we actually believe more efficiently, when done correctly!)

 Things like virtual meetings are great, as long as they are succinct and short (stand up style, 10-30 minutes long).
+And there are solutions such as online whiteboards that can be utilized too.
 However, in terms of fully managing a team and onboarding new clients in a Covid-19 scenario — a workflow management system is non-negotiable.

 Email alone gets even more bogged down when everyone is remote and it is still relied on as the primary form of “office” communication.